 But this is about you, not me.
 And I really do want you to be happy.

-“I’m never putting you on the PC again without asking.
+“I’m never putting you on the PC again without asking and clearing how long.
 I’ll listen to you, and pay attention, and talk to you about anything that involves you.
 And – if anything’s wrong, and I don’t realize, please let me know.
 I want you to tell me, because if I hurt you again I’ll never forgive myself.
 I’ll try to notice even if you haven’t said anything, but if I’m an idiot again, please tell me.
 Tell me I’m being an idiot.”
 There’s a lump in my throat again, my voice shaking.
-“But if you’d rather go, then go.
+“But – Butterfree, if you’d rather go, just go.
 Don’t stay with me just to be nice.
-You – you shouldn’t be nice to me, Butterfree.
-I don’t – I don’t get it, after what I did.
-Why are you still being nice to me?”
+I don’t – I don’t get it.
+Why are you still being nice to me, after what I did?
+You shouldn’t be nice to me when I–”

 There are tears running down my cheeks by now and I don’t even care.
 You dive down at me again, and I actually flinch away, expecting another round of undeserved comfort.